EDiLD/edild.github.com/_posts/2016-07-14-localecotox.md

 ## Copy the data

 I will copy all downloaded tables to the database.
-For this I will use the `RPostgreSQL` package (which saves me to write up all the `CREATE TABLE` statements...).
+For this, I will use the `RPostgreSQL` package (which saves me writting up all the `CREATE TABLE` statements...).

 First we specify the path to the downloaded and extracted folder (`ecotox_ascii_06_15_2016`)